Male Infertility: Causes, Testing, and Integrative Treatment Options

 Certain dietary and environmental exposures are consistently associated with impaired sperm quality and are best minimized when optimizing male fertility.

-• Industrial seed oils (such as soybean, corn, canola, sunflower, and safflower oils), especially in ultra-processed foods
+Industrial seed oils (such as soybean, corn, canola, sunflower, and safflower oils), particularly when consumed through ultra-processed foods, contribute to oxidative stress and membrane instability in sperm cells.

 Reducing overall toxic burden—both dietary and environmental—supports hormonal balance, mitochondrial function, and sperm DNA integrity.